prisha2916/Amazon-Movies-and-TV-Shows-SQL-Project/README.md

 The two tables that I used were the titles and the credits table.
 The titles table had attributes like the title of the show, imdb ratings, production country, imdb votes, age certification of the show.
 Whereas the credits table included attribute like the names of the actors, their character names in the movies etc. I got a chance to perform a wide range of SQL queries using different SQL techniques like the CTE function, Aggregation using Group By and many more.

+Before importing the files into PostgreSQL I also performed data cleaning using Excel.
+The data had a lot of discrepencies before cleaning it like presence of special characters in between texts, duplicate data and more.
+Excel data cleaning helped me understand that how clean data can help generate more insightful and clear results.

 **Key Objectives:**

 Data Exploration: I embarked on a journey of data exploration to uncover patterns, trends, and correlations within the Amazon Movie and TV Shows dataset.